Jc-alt logo

 rightContinentLenFromBoundary = seqLen[num + 1]

-# Calculate new sequence length
+# Calculate new bridged sequence length

 bridgedLen = 1 + leftContinentLenFromBoundary + rightContinentLenFromBoundary